bollu/ppsspp-help/input/index.md

 __Fullscreen(PC Only)__

-Causes PPSSPP to stretch it's size to that of the display while mantaining the aspect ratio of real PSP.
+Causes PPSSPP to stretch its size to that of the display while mantaining the aspect ratio of real PSP.

 __Stretch to display__